EmmyMorris/enigma/README.md

     Check the updated text file to see the decrypted message!

     b.
-OPTION 2 - crack the code without knowing the key:
+Crack the code without knowing the key:

     You'll still need the two files: the encrypted text file and a file to store the decrypted message.